dipdup-io/dipdup/src/demo_dex/README.md

 This project is based on [DipDup](https://dipdup.io), a framework for building featureful dapps.

 You need a Linux/macOS system with Python 3.11 installed.
-Use our installer for easy setup:
+To install DipDup with pipx for the current user:

 ```shell
 curl -Lsf https://dipdup.io/install.py | python3